Being Prepared for a Summertime Blackout

-- Check if any public centers are open with electricity or a generator and providing a place to escape the heat if the heat is unbearable in your home.
+- Check if any public centers are open with electricity or a generator and provide a place to escape the heat if the heat is unbearable in your home.

-Help prevent city wide blackouts by reducing the stress to the electric grid by making sure your AC Unit is energy efficient and you are conserving electricity during heat waves.
+Help prevent city-wide blackouts by reducing the stress on the electric grid by making sure your AC Unit is energy efficient and you are conserving electricity during heat waves.

-Call the experts at Norman Heating, Air Conditioning and Plumbing if your unit needs its biannual tune up or seems to be struggling.
+Call the experts at Norman Air if your unit needs its biannual tune-up or seems to be struggling.